pandallel/quilt/memory-bank/activeContext.md

    - Event types defined for material and system events
    - Comprehensive test coverage for event publishing and subscription
    - Clear error handling for event operations
+   - Improved logging with appropriate debug level for routine events

 4. **Message System**: